Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Introduction

 \subsection{Related works and our contribution}

 Group synchronization has found many applications in signal processing, computer vision, and machine learning.
-Some prominent examples include community detection~\cite{ABBS14,BBV16} ($\mathbb{Z}_2$ synchronization), joint alignment~\cite{CC18} (finite cyclic group $\mathbb{Z}_n$), angular synchronization~\cite{BBS17,S11,ZB18} and phase retrieval~\cite{IPSV20} (unitary group $U(1)$), object matching~\cite{HG13,PKS13} (permutation group), rotation estimation~\cite{AKKSB12} (SO(3) group), clock synchronization~\cite{GK06} (cyclic group on a finite interval), and simultaneous localization and mapping (SLAM) in robotics~\cite{RCBL19,LHBC19} (special Euclidean group SE$(d)$).
-For general group synchronization, one important topic is to determine how the noise strength affects the performance of algorithms and solvability.
+Some prominent examples include community detection~\cite{ABBS14,BBV16} ($\mathbb{Z}_2$ synchronization), joint alignment~\cite{CC18} (finite cyclic group $\mathbb{Z}_n$), angular synchronization~\cite{BBS17,S11,ZB18}, statistical ranking~\cite{Y12} and phase retrieval~\cite{IPSV20} (unitary group U(1)), object matching~\cite{HG13,PKS13} (permutation group), rotation estimation~\cite{AKKSB12} (SO(3) group), clock synchronization~\cite{GK06} (cyclic group on a finite interval), and simultaneous localization and mapping (SLAM) in robotics~\cite{RCBL19,LHBC19} (special Euclidean group SE$(d)$). {There have been many efforts on solving the group synchronization problem in different settings by using various approaches including optimization-based approach~\cite{ABBS14,CC18,LYS20,RCBL19,WS13,ZB18}, spectral methods~\cite{S11,SHSS16,DCT21,Y12}, and message-passing type methods~\cite{LS19,PWBM18b}.} For general group synchronization, one important topic is to determine how the noise strength affects the performance of algorithms and solvability.
 The fundamental recovery criterion for information recovery from pairwise measurements is studied~\cite{CSG16}.
-The accuracy and noise sensitivity of spectral method for general compact groups are presented in~\cite{RG19}.
+The accuracy and noise sensitivity of the spectral method for general compact groups are presented in~\cite{RG20}.
 From now on, we will briefly review the recent literatures on orthogonal and permutation group synchronization and highlight those works which motivate this work.